 The first step is to fill out our membership application here on our website.
 Please note that memberships are for a single person.
 If you would like to join the co-op as a couple or family, each individual will need to fill out the application.
 Once you've completed that you'll just need to make a $150 equity contribution.
 We'd prefer to have you come in to the taproom to do that (we want to get to know you!), but we understand that's not possible for some.
 If that's the case, we'll send you a link to make your equity contribution online by credit card.

 Because all of our workers are paid a fair, living wage and share in the ownership of the business we have decided to adopt a tip-free policy in our taproom.
 While we appreciate your desire to thank your beertender for a job well done, how about buying another round for the table or some bottles to go, rather than a cash gratutiy?
 We have instituted a "Charity of the Month" program and any cash tips will be donated to the designated charity at the end of the month.
 Want to help decide who that money goes to?
 That's one of the perks of membership!

 Our taproom is located in the basement of 26 Cambridge Street, at the rear of the building.
 Our parking lot and entrance are located on Knowlton Avenue.
 For those of you who've been in Worcester a while, we're in the space that was home to Playoff Entertainment.
 We're admittedly a little hard to find, but promise that it's worth the effort!

 Being a bike themed brewery we hope that you'll ride down to 3cross whenever possible.
-We have plenty of places to stash your bike inside.
-We have a good-sized parking lot available for those of you driving, but it does fill up when it gets busy.
+We have plenty of places to stash your bike inside or on our outdoor patio.
+We have a good-sized parking lot available for those of you driving, but it does fill up during peak times.
 There is also limited on-street parking, but please be considerate of our neighbors.